Culture: Meet Clients Where They are Comfortable

 Translate your culture as an agency or team to your client.
-Find similarities and ways to connect with brand teams to allow for both cultures to show and play off each other.
-Ensure you are opening the right communication channels to make your client comfortable whether it be group Zoom meetings, one on one phone calls, or short emails.
+Find ways to connect with brand teams to allow both cultures to play off each other.
+Open the right communication channels to make your client comfortable whether it be group Zooms, 1:1 calls, or short emails.

 Keith Schwartz, CEO of Bounteous, quotes, “It’s really about forming a partnership where you can leverage the best of both organizations.
-Mature business leaders understand that having a partner that has knowledge capital about their industry and innovative trends creates a lot of value.”
+Mature business leaders understand that having a partner with knowledge capital about their industry creates a lot of value.”

 A MediaCause article issues a warning, “ if you don’t establish a partner relationship from the start, you’ll more than likely forever be treated as a vendor.”

-Never underestimate the importance of relationship building to gain trust with your client and go beyond that vendor relationship to become a true partner.
+Never underestimate the importance of relationship building to gain trust with your client.
+Go beyond that vendor relationship to become a true partner.
 Give them space to talk candidly about problems, ideas, and goals.
 Provide honest feedback to each other.
-You can gain so much more from the client and understand their true needs if you create these open communication opportunities.
+You can gain so much more from the client if you create these open communication opportunities.

-To sum everything up, my advice is simply this: slow down and start collaborating.
+To sum everything up, my advice is simply this: slow down and focus on collaboration.